-- Press [MENU].
-Move the ShuttlePoint knob to highlight USER POINTS and press [ENT]. - 3.
+- Press [MENU], move the ShuttlePoint knob to highlight USER POINTS and press [ENT]. - 3.
 Move the ShuttlePoint knob to highlight USER C-CARD and press [ENT]. - 4.
 A screen will appear.
-Move the ShuttlePoint knob to the left to highlight SAVE and press [ENT]. - 5.
-A popup SAVE FILE window will appear.
+Move the ShuttlePoint knob to the left to highlight SAVE and press [ENT]. - A popup SAVE FILE window will appear.
 In this window you can change the name and the file type by using the ShuttlePoint knob and pressing [ENT], when finished press [CLR] once. - 6.
-To save the file, move the ShuttlePoint knob to SAVE in window and press [ENT]. - 7.
-A Information pop window will momentarily be shown "SAVING" then show SAVING OK. - 8.
+To save the file, move the ShuttlePoint knob to SAVE in window and press [ENT]. - A Information popup window will momentarily be shown "SAVING", then shows "SAVING OK". - 8.
 Press [ENT] to confirm.

-11.0.2 Loading a file
+11.0.2 Loading a file from the optional User C-CARD